Written by Bethany, PA to Luke Granger Photography

-Traditionally, the top table would be made up of the happy couple, both of their parents, the Best Man & The Maid of Honour but that doesn't work for everyone, especially those with extended families.
+Traditionally, the top table would be made up of the happy couple, both of their parents, the Best Man & The Maid of Honour but that doesn't work for everyone.

 Family dynamics seem to be a huge stress causing factor when it comes to planning a wedding so don't feel you have to follow this wedding tradition if it doesn't suit.

-I'm sure everyone will agree, it is much better that guests are seated with loved ones and can enjoy the day without feeling any tension.
+I'm sure everyone will agree, it is much better that guests are seated with loved ones and can enjoy the day without feeling any tension or awkwardness

-Recommendation - Set up a top table just for the two of you so you can enjoy some time taking it all in together and enjoy your food without the expectation of keeping up conversation.
+Recommendation - Set up a top table just for the two of you so you can enjoy some time taking it all in together, you can enjoy your food without the expectation of keeping up conversation whilst being yourselves.

 Alternative Wedding Cakes

 Personally, I am a huge lover of cake so this is not a tradition I would completely cancel but a traditional fruit cake is not for me.
 A nice flavoured sponge or cupcakes are the now popular choices but some couples have taken alternative wedding cakes to a whole new level.